TETRIX8/Visiora/README.md

 **Where Every Image Radiates an Aura of Imagination**

 Transform your ideas into stunning visuals with advanced AI technology.
-Visiora is a modern, intuitive image generation platform that harnesses the power of cutting-edge AI models to bring your creative visions to life.
+Visiora is a modern, intuitive image generation platform featuring glassmorphic design, dark/light themes, and seamless user experience.

 ## 🌟 Live Demo